Up to 60% off sofas & mattresses — limited‑time deals.

 • Seat depth: 22"

-• Suspension system: 8-way hand-tied springs
+• Suspension: 8-way hand-tied springs

 • Seat cushion: high-density foam core with fiber wrap